KarenPlankton/Happy_cookie_face_detection_azure/README.md

 # face-recognition-microsoft-api-client
 Spring Boot Application to face recognition.
 Client of Microsoft Face Api

-To use override application.properties file with you key from: https://azure.microsoft.com/en-gb/try/cognitive-services/?api=face-api and start springboot  and react application with mvn spring-boot:run and npm start
+To use rename application.properties-sample to application.properties file and add your key from: https://azure.microsoft.com/en-gb/try/cognitive-services/?api=face-api and start springboot  and react application with mvn spring-boot:run and npm start